Bag1

 Terroir

-The Scharzhofberg vineyard features dominant gray slate (schist) with excellent drainage that retains warmth in this cool northerly climate.
-The western parcels have weathered slate allowing deep root penetration, while quartzite adds flavor complexity.
-Some parcels contain pre-phylloxera vines planted in the 19th century.
+Scharzhofberg is planted on steep grey slate (schist) with superb drainage that retains warmth in the cool Saar climate.
+The western parcels have deeply weathered slate allowing roots to penetrate far below the surface, while quartzite deposits add flavour complexity.
+Some parcels still contain pre-phylloxera vines planted in the 19th century.
+Only Riesling is grown, exclusively at Prädikat levels from Kabinett through Trockenbeerenauslese.